3scale/apisonator/README.md

 `3scale_core`'s testing against this backend instance.

 You can hit CTRL+C at any time to exit.
-If you wanted to pass extra parameters for the launcher, such as daemonizing, you could like this:
+If you wanted to pass extra parameters for the launcher, such as daemonizing, you could run this:

 > `$ script/test_external -- -d`

 ## Running

-Backend has its own application runner for the listener service:
+Apisonator has its own application runner for the listener service:

 `bundle exec 3scale_backend help`